jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###Introduction

-Many consumers of social media data decide to store  it in relational databases such as MySQL.
+Many consumers of social media data store it in a relational database such as MySQL.

+There are several key details to ponder as you design your database schema.

+One is deciding what information to store and what, if any, to ignore/drop.

+One is handling metadata that has a variable amount of members/items.

 In this article we'll discuss some fundamental decisions that need to be made, various options when designing your database schema, and provide some example schemas for getting started.